AntonKrinichnyi/DjangoRails/README.md

 ## Features

+* JWT authenticated
+* Admin panel
+* Managing orders and tickets
+* Creating trains, journeys, routs...
+* Filtering journey by route id and date

-We have user and station Apps to get acquainted with all endpoints you can read swagger documentation by link
+To get acquainted with all endpoints you can read swagger documentation by link

 ```shell